jvineis/DEEP-CORE-cazyme-analysis/README.md

 # DEEP-CORE-functional-gene-analysis(carbon, nitrogen cycling)
 Analysis of short metagenomic sequencing reads for carbohydrate utilization

-## We will be uploading files to the remote server during this project using 'scp', 'rsync', or 'wget', while in the directory you want the transer the file to.

-    wget 'url'
-    scp 'local file location' 'remote server address' rsync {NOT SURE}

-scp and rsync (i think?) may also be used to securely copy files from the server to your local computer.

 ## First, we need to create an environment that contains all of the correct versions of the software that we want to use.
 We will use a conda environment to accomplish this.
 Here is the best way to get conda installed in your home environment.

     wget https://repo.anaconda.com/miniconda/Miniconda3-latest-Linux-x86_64.sh -O ~/miniconda.sh